-Area 2017.4 Behavior Required Update for 2017.4 DSA 5.x DSA are the primary supported DSA for 2017.4.
-You can use existing 4.X DSA from previous release, with the 2017.2 xocc options Xilinx strongly recommends that you update to 5.x DSA Platforms, specify the platform using the -platform option.
-Now use "" character as separator instead of ":".
-Platform names now use the character "" as a separator.
-This requires updating the DSA name in the xocc command optionplatform. xocc options Single step compilation no longer supported.
+Area 2017.4 Behavior Required Update for 2017.4 xocc options Single step compilation no longer supported.
 Use makefile flow.
 Kernels must be compiled using $-compile(-c)$ option and then linked using the $-link(-1)$ option as two separate xocc commands.
-When using the SDx ^M GUI, it automatically generates the correct makefile with this style of xocc switches.
-If using multiple DDR banks, thexp map_connect option has been removed and replaced with the -sp options with a much simpler syntax.
-The new xocc command option - sp is now used to specify system ports.
-The following shows how an existing map_connect option may be changed for 2017.4.
-(2017.2)xp misc:map_connect=add.kern el.krnl_idct_1.M_AXI_GMEM .core.OCL_REGION_0.M00_AX I (2017.4)sp krnl_idct_1.m_axi_gmem:ba nk0 The location of include files has changed.
-If using Xilinx include files, change the include pathname from -I\$ (XILINX_SDACCEL)/ Vivado_HLS/include/to -I\$ (XILINX_SDACCEL)/include
+When using the SDx M GUI, it automatically generates the correct makefile with this style of xocc switches.
+If using multiple DDR banks, the $-xp$ map_connect option has been removed and replaced with the $-sp$ options with a much simpler syntax.
+The new $x \circ c c$ command option - $s p$ is now used to specify system ports.
+The following shows how an existing $map\connect$ option may be changed for 2017.4.
+(2017.2)xp misc:map_connect=add.kernel.kr nl_idct_1.M_AXI_GMEM.core.OCL REGION_0.M00_AXI (2017.4)sp krnl_idct_1.m_axi_gmem:bank0 The location of include files has changed.
+If using Xilinx include files, change the include pathname from -I\$ (XILINX_SDACCEL)/Vivado_HLS/ include/ to -I\$(XILINX_SDACCEL)/ include

 Area 2017.4 Behavior Required Update for 2017.4 Host Code Compiling host code on an Ubuntu OS.
 When compiling host code on an Ubuntu OS, you must explicitly use - std=c++14.
-Note that system header file, sys/ cdefs.his located in the directory /usr/include/ x86_64-linux-gnu and not in the /usr/include directory.
+Note that system header file, $sys/cdefs.h$ is located in the directory /usr/include/ x86_64-linux-gnu and not in the /usr/include directory.
 This may require an update to your include paths.
 If using more than one xclbin file, the first must be released before second is loaded.
 For multiple xclbin files you must now free the current xclbin using clReleaseProgram() and clReleaseKernel() before proceeding to load subsequent xclbin files.
 Multiple kernels accessing the same DDR.
 If there are independent kernels that access the same DDR, and there is a cyclic dependency between them, it may lead to a deadlock.
 You need to break the dependency between the kernels, either by accessing different DDRs for access, or by ensuring that there is synchronization between them.
 For example, if there are two kernels, each accessing the DDR bank, for a total of 4 read and write operations (two reads and two writes each), you should use one DDR for the reads for the two kernels and one DDR for doing the writes for the same kernel.
 Accessing memory size beyond what was linked in xocc might have worked.
 Host code will only have access to memory size that is available to kernel and will be dependent on no banks being used in design.
-Previous designs that accessed memory size beyond allocated will not work as $x \circ c c$ will optimize away DDR interfaces that are not being set using $-p$.
+Previous designs that accessed memory size beyond allocated will not work as $x \circ c c$ will optimize away DDR interfaces that are not being set using $-p$ .
 Shared library When you use HLS math library in SDx host code, you must add additional linkage information to your Makefile to find the dynamic library.
-For example: \$(XILINX_VIVADO)/ lnx64/lib/csim -lhlsmc+ +-GCC46
+For example: \$(XILINX_VIVADO)/ lnx64/lib/csim -lhlsmc +-GCC46